razor-network/docs-v2/docs/stake/mainnet.md

 To update the docker image

 1. Get the latest docker image from [Docker Hub](https://hub.docker.com/r/razornetwork/razor-go/tags)

+> **Note**: - _Try to update the node in `dispute` state inorder to avoid any inacticity penalty.The process of updating node should be completed in less than 5-6 minutes.
+Try to do the following steps as fast as possible which would avoid inactive penalty._

 2. Stop the existing container
     `docker stop razor-go`
 3. Remove the existing container